UPDATE – 29 August 2024

 Te Uru Rākau – New Zealand Forest Service consulted on options for the regulations required to give effect to registration between 26 November 2021 and 17 January 2022.
 The consultation document stated proposals for fees, charges, and levies would be consulted on after the basic design requirements for the new system had been finalised.

-The Government has since made decisions on the initial requirements for the new system.
-Now we want your feedback on options for cost recovery settings.
+The Government then made decisions on the initial requirements for the new system.
+We sought your feedback on options for cost recovery settings.

 Find out more about the registration system for log traders and forestry advisers